-they could not understand, for the same reason.
+tell them, for the same reason that I cannot tell you; and they could not understand, for the same reason.
 But, Nicodemus, one peculiarity of God's dealings is that he requires obedience to the light already possessed before more light is given; and in the selection of those who shall be accounted worthy to share the kingdom, a manifestation of faith is required.
 They must be such as are willing to follow God's leading, step by step, often seeing only the one advance step clearly.
 They walk by faith and not by sight.

-Nicodemus-But I do not understand you.
+Nicodemus.-But I do not understand you.
 What do you mean?
-"How can a man be begotten when he is old? can he enter a second time into his mother's womb, and be born?"
+"How can a man be begotten when he is old?
+Can he enter a second time into his mother's womb, and be born?"
 Or do you mean that the repentance preached by "John the Immerser," and signified by baptism in water, is somehow a symbolic birth?
 I notice that your disciples preach and baptize similarly.
 Is this the new birth necessary to those who would see or enter your kingdom?

-Jesus-Our nation is a consecrated nation, a covenant people.
+Jesus.-Our nation is a consecrated nation, a covenant people.
 They were all baptized into Moses in the sea and in the cloud when they left Egypt.
-God accepted them in Moses, the mediator of their covenant, at Sinai; but they have forgotten their covenant, some are openly living as publicans and sinners, and many others are self-righteous hypocrites; hence John's preaching and that of my disciples is repentance-a return to God and to a recognition of the covenant made; and the baptism of John signifies this repentance and reformation of heart and life, and not the new birth.
+God accepted them in Moses, the mediator of their covenant, at Sinai; but they have forgotten their covenant, some are living as wicked publicans and as sinners, many others are self-righteous hypocrites; hence John's preaching and that of my disciples is repentance-a return to God and to a recognition of the covenant made; and the baptism of John signifies this repentance and reformation of heart and life, and not the new birth.
 But unless you have more than this you will never see the Kingdom.
 Except in addition to the reformation symbolized by John's baptism you receive a begetting and birth of the spirit, you cannot see my Kingdom.
 Repentance will bring you back to a justified condition; in that condition you will be able readily to recognize me as Messiah, the antitype of Moses; and thus consecrating to me you will be begotten of the Father to a new life and the divine nature, which, if it develop and become quickened, will insure your being born a new creature, a spirit being, in the first resurrection; and as such you shall not only see but share the Kingdom.